Prepare For Your Guaranteed 529 Plan Withdrawal This Winter

 The quickest way to withdrawal funds from your Guaranteed 529 Plan is set up a withdrawal online while you are logged into your account.

-You will have three options on where to send the funds: to the school, to your bank account or check sent to you, or to your beneficiary’s bank account or a check sent to the beneficiary.
+You will have three options on where to send the funds: to the school, to you or your bank account, or to your beneficiary or your beneficiary’s bank account.
 Withdrawals requested before 4 p.m.
 ET Monday-Friday will be processed in three to five business days.
 If you choose for the withdrawal to be deposited into a bank account, it will be sent electronically.
 You will need to take into account some additional time for your banking institute to show that the funds have been deposited.

 If you are electing to have the withdrawal sent directly to the school, your child must be enrolled at the school to use online bill pay.
 If she or he is not on the roster, the 529 withdrawal will be returned to CollegeAdvantage.
-You will also need the name of the school, your child’s school-issued student ID number, the academic year and term, and the amount you’d like to withdrawal from your account.
+To make the withdrawal, You will need the name of the school, your child’s school-issued student ID number, the academic year and term, and the amount you’d like to take out from your Ohio Guaranteed 529 account.

-After choosing to make a withdrawal from your child’s account, you will next need to select the school at which your child attends then add your child’s school-issued student ID.
+After choosing to make a withdrawal from your 529 account, you will next need to select the school your child attend, and then add your child’s school-issued student ID.
 Based on the higher education institution’s preference, the school will either receive an electronic payment from CollegeAdvantage or they will receive a check from CollegeAdvantage.
 If the school opts for the check, it will be mailed to the institution within three to five business days.
 Please allow for extra time for the United States Postal Service to deliver the check.